 Awarded by City & Guilds, this qualification is ideal if you are new to the industry and looking to train as a dog groomer.
-This programme is run at our Huntingdon (Cambridgeshire) and Leeds (West Yorkshire) centres.
+This programme is run at our Huntingdon (Cambridgeshire), Leeds (West Yorkshire), Wigan (Greater Manchester) centres.
 Working with our qualified groomers in the College’s state-of-the-art dog grooming suites, the emphasis placed upon practical training throughout the course gives learners the knowledge, skills and experience needed to stand out in an increasingly competitive job market and progress within the industry.

-Attendance and duration: This course can either be undertaken on a block or day release basis.
-Block release students will attend College full time from Monday to Friday, for a five week block.
+Attendance and duration: This course can be undertaken on day release basis.
 Day release students will attend College part time for one day per week, for two academic terms (approximately six months)

 Leeds, West Yorkshire (Campus Vets and Pets)

 - Friday 13 January 2023